jadynpark/couple_sync/README.md

 # Brain-to-brain synchrony during shared reminiscing predicts connection and memory in romantic couples

-This repository contains analysis code for our manuscript, *Brain-to-brain synchrony during shared reminiscing predicts connection and memory in romantic couples*.
+This repository contains data and analysis code for our manuscript, *Brain-to-brain synchrony during shared reminiscing predicts connection and memory in romantic couples*.
 If you have any questions or encounter any bugs/broken links, please email me at jadynpark@uchicago.edu.

 ## 1. fNIRS data